4630 N. Rome Avenue, Tampa, Florida 33603 | p. 813-870-0860 | f. 813-877-9136

 Step 3: Notice of Admission Status

-Students with all of the necessary documents will receive notification in mid-February.
+Students with all of the necessary documents will receive admission status notification.

 When an applicant receives an acceptance letter to Tampa Catholic High School, he or she will also receive instructions for online enrollment/registration, as well as tuition and financial aid information.

 Step 4: I've Been Accepted!